 - Jobs Growth Wales

 - National curriculum teacher assessments of the non-core subjects - Revised

 - Patients in mental health hospitals and units

 Upcoming calendar »

 See the schedule for all statistics and research releases.View upcoming calendar »

 A report that provides information on the reuse, recycling and composting of municipal waste.
 Provisional data is published quarterly, with final data for the financial year published annually.

-- The combined reuse/recycling/composting rate of local authority municipal waste increased to just over 53 per cent for the 12 months to the end of September 2013, based on provisional data.
+- Provisionally the combined reuse/recycling/composting rate of local authority municipal waste increased to 54 per cent for the 12 months to the end of March 2014.